Definition of Leveraged Buyout Model

 Explanation

-Steps Involved in building Leveraged Buyout Model
+Steps Involved in Building Leveraged Buyout Model

-In order to build a Leveraged Buyout model, you may follow these steps:
+To build a Leveraged Buyout model, you may follow these steps:

-- Any adjustments, as may be required are made to the financial statements and numbers, based on new debt and equity being issued
+- Any adjustments, as may be required, are made to the financial statements and numbers based on new debt and equity being issued.

 Examples